Tripetto form definition

 : A form consists of form elements we call nodes.
 These nodes will usually be the form input controls, such as a text input control, dropdown control, etc. In Tripetto, those input controls are defined byblocks

-: One or more nodes can be placed in a so-called cluster.
-Generally speaking, a cluster will render as a page or view (based on the type of runner).
-Clusters are also known as sections in the builder UI;Branches
+: One or more nodes can be placed in a so-called section.
+Generally speaking, a section will render as a page or view (based on the type of runner); -

 : A branch can contain one or more conditions, which are used to direct flow into the pertaining branch.
 Only branches with matching condition(s) will be taken/displayed.
 Just like with nodes, the actual behavior of a condition is determined by the condition block that is attached to the condition.Blocks